Meet THE Collective

 SANDI BIANCHI

-Sandi comes from a long line of healers and has had an intimate relationship with death since she was born.
+Sandi comes from a line of healers and has had an intimate relationship with death since she was born.
+Sandi completed her training with Lifespan Doulas.
 By explaining the gentle way we leave this world and offering an abundance of love and comfort, Sandi minimizes the fear of death while helping souls cross over.
 Sandi is fluent in Spanish and her Mexican culture inspires her to bring the tradition and practice of home funerals to American culture.
-She volunteers with hospice and IANDS, the International Association for Near-Death Studies, is certified in reiki healing and is an ordained minister.
+Sandi is also a Near-Death experiencer and offers guidance to others who have had a Near-Death Experience.
+Through her own experience she is able to help individuals integrate and process their own NDE.

 Email: sandibianchi@gmail.com